BroadbandForum/usp/specification/architecture/readme.md

 #### Parameters
 <a id="parameters" />

 Parameters define the attributes or variables of an Object.
-They’re retrieved by a Controller using the read operations of USP and configured using the update operations of USP (the Get and Set messages, respectively).
+They are retrieved by a Controller using the read operations of USP and configured using the update operations of USP (the Get and Set messages, respectively).
 Parameters have data types and are used to store values.

 #### Commands
 <a id="commands" />